ccha23/optlite/README.md

 git clone https://github.com/dive4dec/optlite
 ```

-Setup a python environment.
-In the root folder of the repository, run the following to create the python wheel file under `dist` folder.
+Make sure you have Python installed on your system.
+The recommended versions are 3.6 up to 3.11.
+You can download Python from the official website and follow the installation instructions for your operating system.
+Once Python is installed, open a terminal or command prompt and navigate to the root folder of the repository.
+Run the following commands to set up the environment:

 ```
 pip install -r optlite/requirements.txt python setup.py bdist_wheel -d dist
 ```

+These commands will install the required dependencies specified in the `requirements.txt` file and create a Python wheel file in the `dist` folder.

 Setup [NodeJs].
 Install the required packages as